Adam4lexander/Spoke/README.md

 > _"It's just plumbing"_

-Spoke attacks that problem head-on.
+Spoke elevates plumbing into a satisfying engineering problem.

 It turns scattered glue code into **clean, declarative logic.**<br>
 It scales with complexity.
 It cleans up after itself.
 It makes **architecture feel like gameplay.**